-- The business continuity framework is benchmarked against the Business Continuity Institute's Good Practice Guidelines 2010, the international standard ISO 22301:2012 Business Continuity Management Systems, and the British standard BS 25999 1:2006. - The technology risk management framework is benchmarked against the ISO 27001:2005 Information Security Management Systems standard. - The compliance framework is benchmarked to the AS 3806-2006: Australian Standard Compliance Program. - The ASX Fraud Control Policy is benchmarked against AS 8000-2008: Fraud and Corruption Control.
+- ISO 31000 Risk Management Principles and Guidelines is used to benchmark ASX's overarching framework for operational risk management. - The business continuity framework is benchmarked against the Business Continuity Institute's Good Practice Guidelines 2013, the international standard ISO 22301:2012 Business Continuity Management Systems, and the British standard BS 25999 1:2006. - The technology risk management framework is benchmarked against the ISO 27001:2005 Information Security Management Systems standard.
+Cyber security strategies are further benchmarked against the Australian Signals Directorate's Strategies to Mitigate Targeted Cyber Intrusions. - The compliance framework is benchmarked to the AS 3806-2006: Compliance Programs. - The ASX Fraud Control Policy is benchmarked against AS 8001-2008: Fraud and Corruption Control.

 The risk framework defines a variety of control procedures to support the core operational systems.
 These include audit logs, dual input checks, management sign-off and processing checklists as the primary preventative controls, supported by reconciliations and management reviews of activity.
 ASX Clear operates a separate test environment for its core systems (DCS and CHESS) and has a formal, documented change management process.
-There are also defined procedures for communicating with participants and vendors around technology upgrade releases, which include regular notices to participants of upcoming changes.
+There are also defined procedures for communicating with participants and vendors details of technology upgrade releases, which include regular notices to participants of upcoming changes.